 We embrace all types of learners.
 Our curricula is adaptable and written in house, and we teach using many modalities.
 All of our staff is well-trained, with one-to-one aides and an Inclusion Coordinator for any student who benefits from support for any reason.

-We offer a Sunday Pre-K class for 4 and 5 year olds who are one year away from Kindergarten.
-There are two 8-week sessions, offered in the Fall and Winter.
-The class is open to both members and non-members, and it is an excellent way for families to ease into the Religious School experience.
-To learn more, contact Brigid at firstname.lastname@example.org.
+For kids who are not quite ready for Religious School, we offer two 13-week sessions (fall and winter) on Sundays from 9:30 – 12 p.m. for our youngest learners.
+Classes are open to both members and non-members, and it is an excellent way for families to ease into the Religious School experience.
+Click here to register.
+To learn more, contact Roberta at firstname.lastname@example.org.